omarmalik710/LDLTdecomp/README.md

-# choleskydecomp
+# Cholesky Decomposition
-High Performance Programming project: parallel implementation of the cholesky decomposition.
+Parallel implementation of the Cholesky decomposition.
+Project for the High Performance Programming course at Uppsala University.